 Once again it’s the most wonderful, wonderfully expensive, time of the year.
 Gift giving is ingrained and expected at the holidays in our culture.
-Plus, it is uniquely satisfying to give a great gifts.
+Plus, it is uniquely satisfying to give a great gift.
 What better way to show someone you really care than splurging on something that makes their eyes shine?
 However, if you are planning to make big money moves like purchasing a home in 2019, navigating the perilous free fall of holiday gift giving without wrecking your credit is crucial.

 But just because you’re watching your credit, doesn’t mean your holiday cheer has to suffer, all it takes is a little forethought and savvy planning.